carpedavid/heroictales/content/core-rules/player/results.md

 tags: [player's guide]
 description: "What happens after you roll the dice"
 summary: "Based upon the results of the team’s roll, the GM advances the scene.
 Each net success the team generates reduces the *inertia* of the *challenge* by one, but each player that ends up with more failures than successes costs the team one point of *momentum*."
-weight: 4
+weight: 5
 ---

-Based upon the results of the team’s roll, the GM advances the scene.
+At the end of a round, the players roll their dice and the GM narrates the results based upon how well the team did.

+All fours, fives, and sixes count as *successes*; threes are *neutral*; and ones and twos count as *failures*.
+The result of the roll equals the total number of successes minus the total number of failures for the team.
 Each net success the team generates reduces the *inertia* of the *challenge* by one.

 Each player that ends up with more failures than successes, however, creates a *complication* that costs the team one point of *momentum*.
 Despite their best efforts, their character made things worse, not better, and the team suffers as a result.
 The team begins each challenge with two points of momentum for every member of the team.

 > Beginner’s Mode: to make things a little bit easier for kids and beginning players, you can cap the amount of momentum a team can lose during a roll.
 The easiest method is to cap it at half the number of players, rounding up.
 >
-> Big Blind Mode: A more sophisticated approach is to cap the maximum amount of momentum the team can lose with the ordinal number of the roll during the challenge.
+> Big Blind Mode: A more sophisticated approach is to cap the maximum amount of momentum the team can lose with the ordinal of the roll during the challenge.
 The team can only lose one momentum during the first roll, two during the second roll, and so on.

 ## Making Progress
-As the team gradually reduces the challenge’s inertia, the GM will narrate dynamic changes to the scene.
+As the team gradually reduces the inertia of the challenge, the GM will narrate dynamic changes to the scene.
 Perhaps the giant boss creature changes into its second form or maybe the bandits drop their bows and draw their daggers as the players close in.

 ## Achieving Success
 If the team reduces the inertia to zero, then the challenge has been overcome, and the GM will describe the results of their victory.